Reviews You Can Rely On

 Credit: Rob Gaedtke

-Looking for the perfect camping tent?
+Are you looking for the perfect camping tent?
 We've got you.
-Since 2012, our team has reviewed close to 250 tents, including the top 16 in this review.
+Since 2012, our team has reviewed hundreds of tents, including the top 18 car camping options in this review.
 See which ones stood up to our rigorous testing as we take you on a deep dive into the inner workings of the tent market.
-We put these tents to the test across some pretty rugged terrain and, most recently, the complicated environment of a family, teenagers, and two moderately trained dogs.
+We put these tents to the test across some pretty rugged terrain and the complicated environment of a family, teenagers, and two moderately trained dogs.
 With the help of our years of experience, we've gathered all the information you'll need to pick the perfect tent for your next outdoor adventure.

 Our in-depth reviews also encompass all the camping gear you need to set up the ultimate base camp.
-Starting bright and early, we have you covered with a portable camp stove and a top-rated coffee maker to get breakfast cranking.
-While this review focuses on car camping, we have also tested some of the best backpacking gear for those interested in ditching the car and the crowds.
-To find more tents, see our review covering the best tents.
+Starting bright and early, we have you covered with the camping stoves and top-rated camping coffee makers to get breakfast cranking to the best lanterns to read by in your tent at night.
+While this review focuses on car camping, we have also tested some great backpacking gear for those interested in ditching the car and the crowds.
+To find more tents, see our review covering tents of all kinds.

 $549.00 at REI